2008 Serbian local elections: Čoka

 Results of the election for the Municipal Assembly of Čoka:

 Incumbent mayor Predrag Mijić of the Democratic Party was confirmed for another term in office after the election.
 He resigned in 2011, after a ruling that he could not continue to hold a dual mandate as mayor and a member of the Assembly of Vojvodina.
 He was replaced by Emil Poljak, also a member of the Democratic Party.
 The Hungarian Coalition participated in the local government.

 Kanjiža

 Results of the election for the Municipal Assembly of Kanjiža:

 Mihály Nyilas of the Alliance of Vojvodina Hungarians was chosen as mayor after the election.

 Novi Kneževac

 Results of the election for the Municipal Assembly of Novi Kneževac:

 Dragan Babić of the Democratic Party served as mayor after the election.

 Senta

 Results of the election for the Municipal Assembly of Senta:

 Zoltán Pék of the Alliance of Vojvodina Hungarians was chosen as mayor after the election.
 He remained in this role until February 2010, when shifting political alliances allowed the Democratic Party to form a new administration with Anikó Širková as mayor.
+Pék took a seat in the municipal assembly on 15 June 2010 and led the VMSZ delegation there for the next two years.